kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 This autonomy is particularly crucial for complex, multi-level controllers that rely on resource composition.
 If we mandated a strict, unified API shape that relied on downward API propagation, we would introduce severe upstream dependency bottlenecks.
-For example, TrainJob relies on JobSet, which in turn relies on the core Job API.
-Requiring bottom-up integration would block TrainJob users for months while waiting for the underlying components to adopt the standard.
-By granting controllers autonomy, they can implement workarounds native to their architecture—such as JobSet using its established targetReplicatedJobs pattern to apply scheduling constraints to underlying Jobs—delivering value to users immediately without waiting for the entire dependency chain to resolve.
+For example, `TrainJob` relies on `JobSet`, which in turn relies on the core `Job` API.
+Requiring bottom-up integration would block `TrainJob` users for months while waiting for the underlying components to adopt the standard.
+By granting controllers autonomy, they can implement workarounds native to their architecture—such as `JobSet` using its established targetReplicatedJobs pattern to apply scheduling constraints to underlying Jobs—delivering value to users immediately without waiting for the entire dependency chain to resolve.

 ### Job Integration - API Usage Examples

 This KEP proposes enriching the core `Job` API to allow users to express their scheduling intents through a composed scheduling configuration.
-The following examples show how this API represents different Workload-Aware Scheduling intents:
+The following examples show how this API represents different Workload-aware Scheduling intents:

 #### Example 1: Job with Gang Scheduling, Zone Topology, and Atomic Disruption
 A batch ML training `Job` where all 4 pods must schedule together atomically (All-or-Nothing),